-Jasmine Ceja Uribe is the Leadership & Engagement Manager at the Break the Cycle.
+Jasmine Ceja Uribe is the Director of Community Initiatives at Break the Cycle.

 1 Vagi, K. J., Olsen, E. O. M., Basile, K. C., & Vivolo-Kantor, A. M. (2015).
 Teen dating violence (physical and sexual) among US high school students: findings from the 2013 National Youth Risk Behavior Survey.
 JAMA Pediatrics, 169 (5), 474-482.

 2 K, Mary (2014).
 “2014 Mary Kay Truth About Abuse Survey.”